Hyposmocoma nihoa

 Hyposmocoma nihoa is a species of moth of the family Cosmopterigidae.
-It is endemic to Nihoa, Northwestern Hawaiian Islands.
+It is endemic to Nīhoa, Northwestern Hawaiian Islands.
 The type locality is Miller Canyon.

 The wingspan is 6.3–7.6 mm.

 The larval case is burrito-shaped and 3.4–4.8 mm in length.
-It is large and rounded with a curved pointed distal end and decorated with lichens woven with silk filaments.
-The case background color ranges from green to gray.

 Adults were reared from case-making larvae.
 Larvae were collected on small bushes and rocks.